 CalTLC prepared an arborist report (Appendix C) for the project.
 There are 20 native trees on the project site, three of which do not meet the 6-inch (dbh) minimum for protection under General Plan policy CO-138.
 Construction of the proposed roadways would result in the removal five native oaks (reference Plate IS-9).
-The six trees proposed for removal consist of three interior live oaks (Tree #s 4564, 4567, & 4583) and three valley oaks (Tree #s 4570, 4572, & 4584) totaling 50.5 76.5 inches (dbh).
+The five trees proposed for removal consist of three interior live oaks (Tree #s 4564, 4567, 4583) and two valley oaks (Tree #s 4570 and 4584) totaling 50.5 inches (dbh).
 The arborist's condition classifications for these trees ranged from "fair" to having "major problems".
-The report notes that trees classified as having "major problems" could have their condition improved with correct arboricultural work, therefore, equivalent compensatory plantings would be required for all five six trees proposed for removal.
+The report notes that trees classified as having "major problems" could have their condition improved with correct arboricultural work, therefore, equivalent compensatory plantings would be required for all five trees proposed for removal.
 If additional trees are removed, equivalent compensatory plantings shall be required.
-Equivalent compensation, totaling 77 inches, shall be satisfied using the following ratios:
+Equivalent compensation shall be satisfied using the following ratios: